 I grew up in the Bronx, not far from Van Cortlandt Park, which is so big it felt like its own country then.
 I didn't go into Manhattan often until I attended the High School of Music and Art, years later, though I remember visiting the Metropolitan Museum of Art with my father and seeing a Jean-Simon Chardin painting of a peach, which impressed me because it looked so juicy, so perfect.
 That was something to aspire to - a representation of a peach so real it made you feel like you were part of the painting.
 Most of the artworks I saw in those days were reproductions, though; a local paper had a special offer on posters for its subscribers, at 25 cents each, so I bought a J.M.W.
 Turner seascape for my bedroom wall.
 The same newspaper offered book deals, so I built up a library - Charles Dickens, Mark Twain.
 We also had some strange books, like The Cardinal's Mistress (1908) by Benito Mussolini.
 I would paint and draw when I was sick in bed, because my mother would bring me all sorts of colouring books and crayons to pass the time.
 I loved the bold outlines and bright colours of those books.
+The Crayolas told him nervously that my husband was a big fan of his work.

-The Crayolas smelled like spring to me.
+smelled like spring to me.

 When I was small, one of my teachers noticed that I was a talented writer, and she had me write little stories about our class trips.
 My mother offered to be my secretary, so sometimes we'd go to the park together and I would dictate and she would write the stories down.
 My parents used to argue a lot behind closed doors and, in my poor childish handwriting, I wrote down every awful threat and insult.
 The next morning at breakfast, I handed the paper to my father, who tore it up and threw it down the dumbwaiter.
 But it showed me the strength of the written word.
 It has an effect, even if it's not the desired one.

 Chico Marx, of the Marx Brothers, was my uncle through marriage and we were very close.
-Whenever he came to New a figurative painter and our friends were always talking about, involved and interested in all aspects of art: Richard Gilman, an Anton Chekhov expert; Jack Kroll, one of the editors at Newsweek; William Klein, the famous filmmaker and Vogue photographer.
-A few years after we married, we moved to Berkeley, where Sherman was teaching.
-I had visited museums in San Francisco and New York and I thought: 'Anyone can make a museum, so I'll make my own.'
-I arranged found objects, statues and small collages all over our house.
-In 1954, Sherman and I had a show together at the Courtyard Gallery in Berkeley; it was my first.

-York, we would all visit him in his hotel.
-My mother wanted him to take me to Hollywood so I could be a star, so I sang some songs I had learned in the high register that even my childish voice could barely reach.
+Whenever he came to New songs I had learned in the high register that even my childish voice could barely reach.
 Suddenly, I felt him behind me cupping my breasts, such as they were at the time - vestigial indications of what were to come.
 My singing did not win me a trip to Hollywood.